 In general, there is no requirement of minimum contract terms, nor any forms of restriction, in respect of appointment of service providers under MCI Regulation 20/2016.

-(i). submission of notification regarding the intended transfer of Personal Data to abroad, which at least contains information of: the name of country of destination, the name of recipient, date of transfer, and purpose of transfer;
+submission of notification regarding the intended transfer of Personal Data to abroad, which at least contains information of: the name of country of destination, the name of recipient, date of transfer, and purpose of transfer;

 requesting for advocacy, if required; and

 submission of report regarding the result of cross-border transfer.

-The above security obligations have been further elaborated in the MCI Regulation 20/2016 by requiring ESO that processes Personal Data to store all personal information in its possession in an encrypted form.
+The above security obligations have also been elaborated in the MCI Regulation 20/2016 by requiring ESO that processes Personal Data to store all personal information in its possession in an encrypted form.
 Further, ESO is obliged to make internal regulations in respect of Personal Data protection as a form of preventive step to avoid breach protection.
 The internal regulations must consider several aspects i.e., technological applications, human resources, methods, costs and any other considerations which may be stipulated in other relevant laws and regulations.
 In addition, the preventive actions must at least comprise of the following activities: (i) raising the awareness of human resources within ESO’s environment to provide Personal Data protection; and (ii) organizing training for the prevention of Personal Data protection failures in the electronic system under ESO’s management.